 If you’re an unbanked consumer, opening a checking or a prepaid account is always an option.
-And even if you’re forced to deposit the check and wait until it to use the funds, you’ll save money.
+And even if you’re forced to deposit the cashier’s check and wait until it to use the funds, you’ll save money.
 But if you need cash fast, you can visit the writer’s bank, local check cashing establishment, or stores that offer these services.

-What happens when a check bounces?
+What happens if a cashier’s check bounces?

 If you deposited a personal check at your bank, there’s a possibility the entire amount was reflected in your balance but unavailable for withdrawal.
 The funds were also available to cover any debit card purchases, electronic funds transfers, or ACH transactions.

-Whether you’re a banked or unbanked consumer, there are several ways to cash a check and access the funds you need without pulling your hair out.
+Whether you’re a banked or unbanked consumer, there are several ways to cash a cashier’s check and access the funds you need without pulling your hair out.
 However, you’ll probably have to pay a small fee if you don’t have an account at a financial institution.